Nanaimo Pride Society Board of Directors

 Director at Large

-Rosa is a passionate member of the LGBTQ2S+ community, as she frequently demonstrates at social events with her wife, often to the vague discomfort of others.
-Rosa has both personal and professional experience in the mental health and addictions field for almost 20 years; Rosa presently works as a practitioner via e-counselling; professionally she uses words to fiddle with the brains of her clients with largely positive results.
-Rosa is hoping that her driven, inclusive, compassionate mindset will help create safe spaces for LGBTQ2S+ folx and assist in creating inclusive events that are inviting and provide a sense of safety and diversity through personal expression.
+Rosa is a passionate member of the LGBTQ2S+ community.
+Rosa has personal and professional experience in the mental health and addictions field for almost 20 years; Rosa presently works as a practitioner via e-counselling; professionally, they use words to fiddle with their clients' brains with largely positive results.
+Rosa hopes their driven, inclusive, compassionate mindset will help create safe spaces for LGBTQ2S+ folx and assist in creating inclusive events that are inviting and provide a sense of safety and diversity through personal expression.

-Rosa has many human friends (all odd), but her very best friends are her cats, when not caring for her fur babies, Rosa enjoys cooking, singing, and dancing as well as connecting to the natural elements of this earth which assists in her aim of healing, supporting, and uplifting one another through empathy and humor.
+Rosa has many human friends (all odd), but their very best friends are their cats; when not caring for fur babies, Rosa enjoys cooking, singing, and dancing, as well as connecting to the natural elements of this earth, which assists in the aim of healing, supporting, and uplifting one another through empathy and humour.

 Director at Large

 Stephanie has lived and learned as an uninvited colonizer on traditional territory of Snuneymuxw people for the past 4 years.
 Born on the traditional territories of Algonquin Anishinaabe peoples, they have visited many provinces as a traveler and tree planter.
 They identify as a queer non-monogamous pansexual witch.
 They enjoy walking the dog, caring for plants, and dancing.
 They have a passion for philosophy and social justice and are honored to be serving our beautiful community.